Tree Removal Australia – Stay Smart, Save Money

 If you have looked at the above rules and regulations for tree lopping in your local council area, and you do in fact need council approval for tree removal, then you will need to make an application.

-Upon application you will generally need to pay a small fee to cover the cost of council coming out to view the tree and give the ok.
+Upon application, you will generally need to pay a small fee to cover the cost of the council coming out to view the tree and give the ok.